-If you suspect that something is wrong with your baby, inform your doctor immediately.
-Diagnosing and treating a birth injury right away can spare your child many more symptoms in the future.
-Not all birth injuries can be treated successfully or cured, but there are early interventions that can help.
-For instance, a newer treatment that involves cooling a brain damaged baby for several days is proving to be successful in reversing a lot of damage that causes symptoms.
+If you suspect something is wrong with your baby, inform your doctor immediately.
+Early diagnosis and treatment of a birth injury can spare your child many more symptoms in the future.
+Not all birth injuries can be cured, but early interventions can help.
+For instance, a newer treatment that involves cooling a brain-damaged baby for several days is proving to be successful in reversing a lot of damage that causes symptoms.

-Although not all cases of birth injury can be cured or reversed, early interventions can even help with things like educational and cognitive deficits.
+Although not all birth injury cases can be cured or reversed, early interventions can even help with things like educational and cognitive deficits.
 Giving your child the care he needs as soon as possible will help him live the best life.